 Driving in Aberdeen

-Driving in Aberdeen is straightforward and poses no real challenges.
-The standard of road infrastructure is good and signage is generally clear.
+Driving in Aberdeen poses no real challenges.
+The standard of road infrastructure is good, and signage is generally clear.

 Driving conditions in Aberdeen are good and local drivers are courteous to other road users.
 However, expats should be aware that roads in Aberdeen are often affected by snow and fog in winter.
 Although local authorities take measures to grit the main roads, smaller roads are often slippery, and the risk of accidents is high.
 Drivers need to be especially careful when driving in severe weather conditions.